 Additionally, the average claim for bodily injury is $15,443.
 Yet many settlements are higher while many are lower than the averages cited.
 Generally speaking, the car accident settlement amounts average can vary widely.
 A settlement total depends upon a number of different factors.

 The best way to understand how much your case is worth is by speaking with a qualified auto accident attorney in Texas.
 They will review the unique details of your claim and determine the best course of legal action.

-Type and Severity of Your Injuries and Property Damage Affect the Amount of Your Settlement
+Type and Severity of Your Injuries and Property Damage Affects Your Settlement Amount

 - Hospital bills;

 - Physician statements and other medical records;

 - Witness statements from the scene of the crash; and